Choose PayPal Checkout in the Shopping Cart. It’s Safe. It’s Free. It’s Smart!

 For fleets, the UTL-10 Utility Brand Trailer Cast Steel Barrier Box can be keyed individually or alike with or without a master key.
 The War-Lok UTL-10 is a simple, robust and reusable cost-effective Trailer Door Security solution.
 The UTL-10 comes standard in a powder coated silver color.

-Note: The UTL-10 does NOT fit Standard Tractor Trailer Doors, nor Intermodal Containers, nor smaller Travel & Cargo Trailers.
-You will need the IR-20 for Intermodal Container Security.
+Note: The UTL-10 does NOT fit Standard Tractor Trailer Doors, nor Intermodal Shipping Containers, nor smaller Travel & Cargo Trailers.
+You will need the IR-20 for Intermodal Shipping Container Security.
 You will need the TL-10 for Standard Tractor Trailer Swing Door Security.
 You will need the CTL-10 for Travel and Cargo Trailer Security.

 War-Lok Locks are Pick Resistant, Drill Resistant, Bump Key Proof and Key Duplication is virtually Impossible.